Section 2 - Chords

 - Candidates should have an understanding of chord spellings (e.g. C major = 1 3 5).

 All chords are fully illustrated and explained in the grade handbooks - which also contain sample questions and answers.
+Click here for more information or to purchase these books.

 - Major triads: C, G